Academic Terms and Definitions

 To view a list of majors that are offered in general versus honours format, please visit the Undergraduate Calendar.

-A Professional Degree meets the accreditation standards of a particular professional association or college.
+A professional degree meets the accreditation standards of a particular professional association or college.
 At U of G, we offer professional degrees in Veterinary Medicine (DVM); Engineering (B.Eng.); Applied Human Nutrition (B.A.Sc.); and Landscape Architecture (BLA).
-Several professional degrees, like DVM, require the completion of some university study prior to application.
+Several professional degrees, like DVM, require the completion of some university study before application.

 • Associate Diploma in Turfgrass Management

-A Graduate Degree can be completed after an undergraduate degree.
+A graduate degree can be completed after an honours degree.
 It involves additional study in a particular area of interest, and may include research or the completion of a thesis.
 Visit the Graduate Program Services website for a list of graduate degrees offered at U of G.

-A Major is the main area of study within a degree.
+A major is the main area of study within an honours degree.
 It involves intensive focus on a specific discipline.
 For example:

 • Applied Human Nutrition